username1001/distraction-blocker/README.md

 It does so via the manifest.json file, which waits for the match: facebook.com, then sends the alert message.

 It serves as a reminder to continue working on things.
 And it also makes you mindful of the impulsive Facebook checking! :o

+Update: Making use of local storage, the alert will inform you how many times you tried accessing Facebook(note: this is a 'todo', and has not yet been added).